 13 Aug Sir Richard Branson’s childhood challenges

-Sir Richard Branson, founder of the Virgin Group, began life as a shy child.
+Believe it or not, Sir Richard Branson, billionaire founder of the Virgin Group, began life as a shy child.
 He would often cling to the back of his mother’s skirt and refuse to talk to adults.
-As we know, Branson would overcome this issue and become one of the world’s most successful entrepreneurs.
+As we know, Branson would overcome his challenges and become one of the world’s most successful entrepreneurs, achieving immense success in a variety of industries.

 Richard Branson’s upbringing